AN AFTRS PODCAST SERIES

 Season 2, is about the business of storytelling — how to thrive as a creative in Australia’s evolving economy.
 Season 1 looks at how tech is challenging and shaping the way we share stories.

 Lumina is produced for AFTRS by Audiocraft, with Selena Shannon and Jess O’Callaghan.
-Our sound engineer is Ryan Pemberton, and our Executive Producer is Kate Montague.
+Our sound engineer is Tiffany Dimmack, and our Executive Producer is Kate Montague.

 As the economy changes, the value of creative work is increasing.
 Over five episodes, you’ll learn how to spot creative opportunities in non-creative business, hear from people applying storytelling skills to social problems and explore the role creative industries play diplomatically and economically on the world stage.